Report problems or contribute information

 - The Palmer List of Merchant Vessels is an international listing, but it includes details of many British ships, both steam and sail.

 - Bob Sanders has provided a useful list of links to a wide variey of online Maritime Resources.

 - Lighthouse Personnel in England and Wales and the Channel Islands 1841-1910 includes:- Table of Keepers; Table of Stations by county and a Location Map of the lighthouse sites.
-This material has been provided by Stan Waight and his team of contributors.
+This material has been provided by the late Stan Waight and his team of contributors.

 - Marjorie P. Kohli's "Immigration to Canada" provides links and information of value to those whose ancestors headed there in the 19th century.

 - The British Library guidance on India Office records on the Maritime Service.

 - Merseyside Maritime Museum Archive - "one of the finest collections of merchant shipping records in the UK".

 - Through Mighty Seas - Merchant Sailing Ships of the NW of England (archived copy) - individual ship histories, and information on shipbuilders, shipyards, lifeboats, sea captains and mariners.